JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 5. Extract the downloaded file into the desired directory.
 6. Navigate to the `<installation path>\conf` directory, locate the file called `buildAgent.dist.properties` and rename it to `buildAgent.properties`.
 7. Edit the `buildAgent.properties` file to specify the TeamCity server URL (HTTPS is recommended, see the [notes](#Agent-Server+Data+Transfers)) and the name of the agent.
 Refer to the [Build Agent Configuration](build-agent-configuration.md) page for details on agent configuration.
+{product="tc"}
+7. Edit the `buildAgent.properties` file to specify the TeamCity server URL and the name of the agent.
+Refer to the [Build Agent Configuration](build-agent-configuration.md) page for details on agent configuration.
+{product="tcc"}
 8. Under Linux, you may need to give execution permissions to the `bin/agent.sh` shell script.

 On Windows, you may also want to install the [build agent Windows service](#Build+Agent+as+a+Windows+Service) instead of using the manual agent startup.